-The best time to start CRM is before your current organisational system gets out of control.
+The best time to start CRM is before your current organizational system gets out of control.
 Spreadsheets may be working for the time-being, but how many clients would it take to become unmanageable, confusing, and possibly lead to sales falling through the cracks?
-Not only does CRM help companies organise client information, but it will also analyse metrics that will help you determine the best leads to follow and when the best time is to send an email campaign based on your specific audience.
+Not only does CRM help companies organize client information, but it will also analyze metrics that will help you determine the best leads to follow and when the best time is to send an email campaign based on your specific audience.
 Read on to see how CRM helps businesses thrive every day.

-- Organises data.
-The number one reason why businesses switch to CRM is because of the organisational features of the programs.
+- Organizes data.
+The number one reason why businesses switch to CRM is because of the organizational features of the programs.
 As a business owner, you have so much running through your mind every day.
-CRM keeps all the important information efficiently stored for you to refer to later, so you don’t have to memorise every detail.
-Even with only a few clients, it’s difficult to remember all the specifics and past interactions with a client.
+CRM keeps all of the important information efficiently stored for you to refer to later, so you don’t have to memorize every detail.
+Even with only a few clients, it’s difficult to remember all of the specifics and past interactions with a client.
 Why CRM for small business?
 To make interactions more personal with each client by effectively and efficiently storing their data.

 - Keeps customers coming back.
 We all know it is far cheaper to retain existing customers than prospect new ones.
 With CRM, you can more effectively increase your customer loyalty with systematic and targeted outreach.
 CRM collects data on users and lets you view what they have purchased in the past.
 Is there a new upgrade for something they’ve already purchased?
 Do you offer a product that complements a previous buy?
 You can now reach out to these customers much more effectively using the right analytics.
 Why CRM for small business?
 To retain loyal customers and target their upcoming needs for higher conversion rates.

-- Analyses data for you.
-Besides analysing past purchases, CRM can also produce reports on information you would never know otherwise.
+- Analyzes data for you.
+Besides analyzing past purchases, CRM can also produce reports on information you would never know otherwise.
 CRM looks at factors such as the time of day and day of the week your customers are most likely to open your emails, or what types of headlines get the most clicks on social media.
-Knowing these details, you can customise your outreach for maximum effectiveness against your target audience.
+Knowing these details, you can customize your outreach for maximum effectiveness against your target audience.
 Why CRM for small business?
 To get a peek behind the virtual curtain into the habits and preferences of your customers.